openorch/openorch/docs-source/docs/built-in-services/secret-svc.md

 $ oo secret save my-api-key.yaml
 ```

+##### Checksum

+Checksums are optional and serve to verify the integrity of encrypted values.
+When an already encrypted value is saved in the Secret Svc, the service decodes it and uses the checksum to ensure the value remains intact.

 #### Is Secure

 After setting up your daemon it's a good idea to check if the Secret Svc is secure: